tewidis/HPC/markdown/distributed_bfs.md

 ## 1D Distributed BFS

-1. Partition the columns across processes (corresponds ot a partitioning of the vertices)
+1. Partition the columns across processes (corresponds to a partitioning of the vertices)
     * Also implies a partitioning of u
     * Must replicate the frontier vector across processes